-The Agency's exposure to fair value losses arising from rising interest rates is limited by the short-term duration of 9.6% and 37.5% of the Agency's investments for fiscal years ended 2020 and 2019, respectively.
+The Agency's exposure to fair value losses arising from rising interest rates is limited by the short-term duration of 51.4% of the Agency's investments for fiscal year ended 2021.

 Custodial Credit Risk

 Custodial credit risk may arise from a bank failure resulting in deposits not being immediately available for Agency use.
 Through its guidelines and policies, the Agency has established minimum capitalization requirements for banks at \$50 million and trustees at \$250 million and ratings requirements of at least within the second highest ratings category without regards to gradations by Moody's Investor Services or Standard & Poor's for banks, and at least the third highest ratings category without regards to gradations by Moody's Investor Services or Standard & Poor's for trustees.